-The airport is the headquarters for the Air Mobility Group and houses the military aviation activities of the RAAF Heavy Lift Group.
-The main aircraft type operated from the base is the Lockheed C-130 Hercules and C-27J Spartan.
+The airport is the headquarters for the Air Mobility Group.
+The main aircraft type operated from the base is the Lockheed C-130 Hercules.
 RAAF Base Richmond also serves as an alternative aerodrome for military fast jet operations that operate from RAAF Base Williamstown (north of Newcastle).
 Gliding activity is also permitted on weekends.
 The airport has a single sealed runway (10/28).

-Operations are governed by a set of noise abatement procedures published in the Australian Aeronautical Information Publication.
+Operations are governed by a set of noise abatement procedures published in the Australian AIP.
 Wherever possible, and subject to operational necessity, RAAF Base Richmond applies a fly neighbourly approach to their operations to minimise the impact of aircraft operations on the local community.
 The airspace architecture for RAAF Base Richmond consists of 3 restricted areas:

 - terminal area airspace (R470 and R469).
-R469 and R470 are activated in conjunction with each other and are generally active 15 hours per day, 7 days a week.
+R469 and R470 are activated in conjunction with each other and are generally active 15-hours per day, 7 days a week.
 There are multiple parachute zones that are active at various times of the week, as well as instrument approach training, tactical formation operations, circuit and low flying training.
 Both areas are classified Restricted Area 1, which allows civilian aircraft to use these areas for instrument training and transit if a clearance is available - R494.
 This is the upper airspace and is primarily used as air-test airspace.
 Activation is by a Notice to Airmen (NOTAM).
 When the military airspace is active pilots are notified by an information system called NOTAM.

-A Visual Flight Rules (VFR) lane exists to the west of RAAF Base Richmond to allow civilian aircraft to transit around active military activity.
+A VFR lane exists to the west of RAAF Base Richmond to allow civilian aircraft to transit around active military activity.
 However, clearance through the terminal area via the VFR lane is required.